sjvandy/Shipping-Info/README.md

 ### For Users (Recommended)

 The easiest way to get started is to download the latest pre-built application.
+> [!Note] The release is currently only designed for Mac with ARM architecture, if you want to create a standalone, use the Source code along with Pyinstaller

 1. Navigate to the [**Releases Page**](URL_TO_YOUR_RELEASES_PAGE) for this repository.
 2. Under the latest release, download the `.zip` asset (e.g., `shipping-calculator-v1.0.zip`).